Table of contents: Gasoline engine ↓ 6-cylinder petrol engine ↓ 6-cylinder petrol engine ↓ Diesel engine ↓

 - Disconnect the electrical connectors from the switches, which are located in the housing with the ignition coils.

-- Do not lean over the engine when checking compression.
-Escaping soot particles can cause injury.
+- When checking the compression, do not lean over the engine.
+Flying soot particles can cause injury.

-- Turn the engine over with the starter so that soot particles are thrown out of the cylinders.
-Place the shift lever in neutral and apply the parking brake.
+- Turn the engine over with the starter to flush out the soot particles from the cylinders.
+Set the gearshift lever to neutral and apply the parking brake.

-- Insert a compression pressure tester into the spark plug holes as directed in the owner's manual.
+- According to the instructions in the owner's manual, insert a compression pressure tester into the spark plug holes.

-- The assistant should fully depress the accelerator pedal and hold it in this position until the entire check is completed.
+- The assistant must fully depress the accelerator pedal and hold it in this position until the entire test is completed.

-- Rotate the engine crankshaft eight revolutions until the pressure rise as measured by the gauge stops.
+- Turn the engine crankshaft eight revolutions until the pressure increase recorded by the instrument stops.

-- Check all cylinders one by one and compare the results with the given parameters.
+- Check all cylinders in turn and compare the results with the specified parameters.

 - Connect the electrical connectors to the fuel injectors.